 How does SCRAM Continuous Alcohol Monitoring® (SCRAM CAM®) measure alcohol in sweat?

 Firstly, a pump inside the bracelet takes in the sample.
 Then a fuel cell, just like the kind used in breath test devices, reacts with ethanol to measure for the presence of alcohol.
-The bracelet samples the insensible perspiration once every 30 minutes in order to measure for alcohol consumption.
+The bracelet takes a sample of insensible perspiration once every 30 minutes in order to measure for alcohol consumption.

 How much does SCRAM CAM® cost and who pays for it?

-Our contract is always with our ‘Instructing Party’: this is person who completes and signs our referral form and is liable for the final invoice.
+Our contract is always with our ‘Instructing Party’: this is the person who completes and signs our referral form and is liable for the invoice.
 Our customer service team can offer verbal or formal quotations via the telephone or email.

 Who would benefit from SCRAM CAM®?

 SCRAM CAM® is used to support treatment and to enhance supervision for: